Ending Our Suffering by Entering Our Pain(Out of Print)

 As you stand your ground, cultivate a second-person relationship with your pain; before, you’ve probably had a first-person approach to it, namely identifying with it, as well as a third-person approach, keeping your pain as an unpleasant or undesirable “it” somewhere in the distance, just as you may have considered your body an “it” somewhere below your “headquarters.”
 So now bring in a second person approach: instead of relating from your pain, you relate to it.
 As such, you listen to it, you observe it without disengaging from it, you let yourself sense more than its surface features, you start to get inside it, you choose to be in relationship to it, no matter how alien it might seem.
 And thus you make the acquaintance of the dragon.

 And you keep whatever distance you need, deepening your stand, relocating it if you have to, without turning away to any significant degree.

 If this sounds like something you think you can’t do, think again: to turn toward your pain does not necessarily mean that you remain thus turned all the time!
 Rather, it means that you turn toward your pain, taking a stand there for long enough to start to get used to facing your pain.
 Of course you’ll take breaks, sometimes frequent breaks.
 But so what?
 So long as you keep turning toward your pain, and practice staying there, rooted as best you can, it won’t really matter that you weren’t able to always stay with it for very long.
 Acclimatization takes time.
-Take time for the necessary adaptation.
-Treat the process more like a long run over rough terrain than sprint training.

 Turning toward our pain is a step toward real freedom.
 Turn as slowly as you need to, but do turn.
 You are worth it.
 So are we.